-heart, hearts

-In the Bible, the term "heart" is often used figuratively to refer to a person's thoughts, emotions, desires, or will.
+The term "heart" refers to the internal bodily organ that pumps blood throughout the body in people and animals.
+However, in the Bible the term "heart" is often used figuratively to refer to a person's thoughts, emotions, desires, or will.

-- To have a "hard heart" is a common expression that means a person stubbornly refuses to obey God. - The expressions "with all my heart" or "with my whole heart" mean to do something with no holding back, with complete commitment and willingness. - The expression "take it to heart" means to treat something seriously and apply it to one's life. - The term "brokenhearted" describes a person who is very sad.
+- To have a "hard heart" is a common expression that means a person stubbornly refuses to obey God. - The expressions "with all my heart" or "with my whole heart" mean to do something with complete sincerity, commitment, or willingness, holding nothing back. - The expression "take it to heart" means to treat something seriously and apply it to one's life. - The term "brokenhearted" describes a person who is very sad.
 That person has been deeply hurt emotionally.